 Yet, HIPAA controls the usage of technologies, not the services alone.
 You must think not only about Google Drive itself but also about how you’re using it.

 If your employee correctly handles the PHI files in G Suite, then your company processes are HIPAA-compliant.
-Though, if an employee fails to operate the data, you violate the HIPAA rules.; it then falls in the category of noncompliance.
+Though, if an employee fails to operate the data, you violate the HIPAA rules.

 Again, if you choose Google Drive as your HIPAA-compliant data sharing partner, you enter a high-risk and high-responsibility zone.
 And that’s why we often partner with healthcare providers to make sure the human factor won’t cause penalties.